 To ease students’ planning, we have compiled various course plans students can follow.
 These vary depending on students’ mathematics and economics backgrounds and which semester or semesters they plan to go abroad.
 It does not cover all possible cases, but in most situations students should be able to construct their own sequence by slight variations on the cases offered.

 Internship Milestone Credit

-An economics major who is interested in applying for this credit should complete the Registrar’s application form and email it to our Undergraduate Program Manager Christina Lipsky along with (1) proof of meeting prerequisites to enter the Economics department, (2) the internship offer letter, and (3) the related job description.
+An economics major who is interested in applying for this credit should submit an application through TigerHub by clicking the Internship Milestone App link on the Academic Tasks Tile.
+You will need the following: (1) proof of meeting prerequisites to enter the Economics department, (2) the internship offer letter, and (3) the related job description.
 If you have additional questions, please contact our Undergraduate Program Manager, Gina Holland.